data-forge/data-forge-ts/README.md

     <script language="javascript" type="text/javascript" src="bower_components/data-forge/data-forge.js"></script>

+Data-Forge has been tested with Browserify and Webpack.
+Please see links to examples below.

 ### Use

 Use it via the `dataForge` global variable.

     var myDataframe = new dataForge.DataFrame(... your data here ...);
+    console.log(myDataframe.toString());

 ## Features

-- Import and export CSV and JSON data and text files.
+- Import and export CSV and JSON data and text files (when using [Data-Forge FS](https://github.com/data-forge/data-forge-fs)).
-- Also work with arbitrary JavaScript data.
+- Or work with arbitrary JavaScript data.
 - Many options for working with your data:
     - Filtering
     - Transformation